Monday, December 30, 2019

 the Bank of Mauritius Likely

 It is very likely that Sithanen would have forced funds from the Bank of Mauritius to be transferred to the treasury to prop up his giant Ponzi-like scheme: the 15% flat tax.
 This would have been just another bean-counting moment similar to when he cancelled the rice/flour subsidies before they reappeared at the STC or when he created a galaxy of funds with pompous names that he claimed were funded by an early harvest and a bumper crop but which his successor at the Ministry of Finance told us were in fact created with borrowed funds.
 In any case what stupid move is not too stupid for a guy who killed our savings culture (missing savings between 2006 and 2018 are Rs753bn while we received only Rs189bn of mostly unproductive FDI) and who cancelled the tiny school-feeding program?
-There's also the 5-6 billion rupees mysteriously lost at the STC in an hedging.
+There's also the 5-6 billion rupees mysteriously lost at the STC in an hedging exercise.

 Safe City, Ramgoolam–Style